gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 GoCD can store pipeline definitions in a source code repository, either in your application's repository, or in a separate repository.
 With this feature, you can move your pipeline definitions out of GoCD to keep them under version control and manage them externally.
 A poller in the GoCD server will periodically check for modifications to your pipeline definitions and merge them with the pipeline data already present in GoCD's main XML configuration file.
 For a quick overview of this feature, see this [video](https://www.youtube.com/watch?v=1AfBxCWRqD8&feature=youtu.be).

 _Pipelines as code_ is an optional feature.
 Any existing config in any GoCD server will remain valid.
-This feature also allows GoCD to monitor and merge in external pipeline definitions located in multiple “config repositories”.
+This feature also allows GoCD to monitor and merge in external pipeline definitions located in multiple "config repositories".
 Pipelines defined in a config repository may depend on a pipeline defined in GoCD's main XML configuration file.

 This ability is exposed as a plugin endpoint and so, anyone can write a plugin for a config repository, to store the configuration in any manner you choose.